waynestate/base-site/README.md

 ## Developing global data that is passed down to all views via the `$request->data` variable

 1. Open the folder `/app/Repositories`.
-1. Create new class and implement the interface `DataRepositoryContract`.
+1. Create new class and implement the interface `RequestDataRepositoryContract`.
 1. Fill out the `getRequestData` method and return an array.
+1. Call the `getRequestData` method in the `/app/Http/Middleware/Data.php` file.

 ### Developing controllers